telerik/fiddler-jam-docs/extension/submitting-a-log.md

 ## Save as File

-Alternatively, instead of sharing a link, you could generate and share a HAR file.
+Alternatively, instead of sharing a link, you could generate and transmit a HAR file.

 1. Click on **Save as File** to download the log as an archive ([HAR format](https://en.wikipedia.org/wiki/HAR_(file_format))).
 2. The HAR archive will be named **fiddler_jam_XXX_jam.getfiddler.com** where XXX is a GUID of the recorded log.